Skip to content

 17. Go live

-YouTube is one of the internet’s most popular live stream platforms, particularly during the COVID-19 pandemic when in-person events were cancelled.
+YouTube is one of the most popular livestreaming social platforms on the internet.
 Take advantage of this by creating content that really engages viewers.

 Webinars, Q&As, and events all work well live.
-Browsing YouTube Live is another great way to get inspired.
+If you’re looking for inspiration, check out YouTube Live to see what other live streams are happening.

 18. Add a call-to-action